Moloko897/aws-reStart-journery/compute/labs/lab-notes.md

 Modify the security group that my web server is using to allow HTTP access
 ![security group added](https://github.com/user-attachments/assets/ad3a3611-ddfa-4ed3-a802-3c3c34a4cdd9)

-used the code below script to: Install an Apache web server (httpd)

-Configure the web server to automatically start on boot Activate the Web server
+used the below script to: Install an Apache web server (httpd) Configure the web server to automatically start on boot Activate the Web server
 Create a simple web page